When You’re Running on Empty: A Gentle Way to Restore Capacity

 Pause, even briefly.

-Let your mind and body feel they are allowed to stop.
+Let your body and mind register that they are allowed to pause.

 ☝️ Index — Nourish and Move Gently

-Being present with what your body actually needs.
+Be present to what your body and mind actually needs.

 Eat something steady and nourishing.